Whiley/RFCs/text/0000-statically-sized.md

 This proposal addresses the problem of specifying what underlying representation a given type should have.
-That is, providing a way for the programming to dictate in absolute terms what representation should be used.
+That is, providing a way for the programmer to dictate in absolute terms what representation should be used.
 This allows the programmer to optimise the underlying representation as he/she sees fit.
 It also enables them to interface with foreign code more easily.